hortenciaarv/av-localization/README.md

-# ROS2 and ROS1 Activities Repository
+# ROS2 and ROS1 Repository

 Welcome to our last repository for the Puzzlebot project!! :)